Please review previous LLs as necessary for both content and if necessary the screenshot and submission instructions in LL2.

 $ ls anydirectory # extra info [Enter]

 This means – after the Linux prompt dollar sign prompt ($), type the ls command followed by an argument which in this case is the name of some directory.
-In this case you will be supplying the name of the anydirectory.
-As another example I could write ls jameslooby where you will be replacing jameslooby with your name.
+In this case you will be supplying the name of the anydirectory which at this point does not exist.
+To continue the example, I could write ls jameslooby where you will be replacing jameslooby with your name.
 Now if you entered this you received an error as you have not created a directory called “anydirectory” or “jameslooby”.

 The # (pound sign or hash tag) indicates a Linux Comment where everything following the # on a line is ignored by the CLI.
 I will use the comment field to present extra descriptive information as necessary.
 Note it is not necessary for you to type this comment on the command line beyond the 1st instance to see that it is a comment and ignored by the command line interpreter.
 As a bit of history, the English Pound Sign £ is not represented on our keyboards so they simply chose the # sign to use in its place.